Sofia Nerbrand

 Christina Sofia Nerbrand (born September 16, 1973, in Stockholm) is a Swedish journalist.
-She is CEO and editor in chief for Neo, a classical liberal magazine that she founded in 2006.
-Sofia Nerbrand also has a column at the op-ed page in Svenska Dagbladet.
+She is CEO and editor-in-chief of Neo, a classical liberal magazine that she founded in 2006.
+Sofia Nerbrand also has a column on the op-ed page in Svenska Dagbladet.
 Sofia Nerbrand was married to Johan Norberg, with whom she has two children.
-She lives in Malmo, Sweden.
+She lives in Malmö, Sweden.